 - Dress the part – Research the company culture to determine the level of professionalism you will want to match.
-Some companies have a laid back culture which allow jeans, and others require a suit.
-I always recommend dressing up a level higher than the normal.
+Some companies have a laid-back culture that allows jeans, and others require a suit.
+I always recommend dressing up a level higher than normal.
 So, if most people wear jeans to work, wear slacks, but not a suit.
-This shows that you are taking the interview seriously, but you are also a good fit for the laid back culture.
+This shows that you are taking interviewing seriously, but you are also a good fit for the laid-back culture.

 - Bring what you need – Make sure to bring extra copies of your resume, a portfolio, and a notebook to take notes.
-Do not put your cellphone on the table, don’t bring your laptop unless necessary, and don’t bring coffee or a snack.
+Do not put your cell phone on the table- leave it in the car and don’t bring your laptop unless necessary, and don’t bring coffee or a snack.
 You want to appear prepared; you should have already enjoyed your cup of coffee prior to showing up.

 - Smile at everyone – Make sure you smile at the people you walk by on your way through the office.
 Smile at the receptionist, and of course smile during your interview.
 You want to appear as easy to get along with and as happy as possible!

-- Make a connection – Try to find some kind of commonality or something to help the interviewer remember you by.
-You want to try to form a personal connection, so that you leave with a great first impression.
+- Make a connection – Try to find some kind of commonality or something to help the interviewer remember you.
+You want to form a personal connection, so you leave your interviewing experience with a great first impression.